panva/node-oidc-provider/docs/README.md

 ### renderError

-Helper used by the OP to present errors to the User-Agent
+Function used to present errors to the User-Agent

 _**default value**_: